ahmad244/standardumalquracalculations-1.0.1/README.md

+### * I am not the original author of this plugin, I just upgraded the code and fixed an issue with the "convertummalquratogregorian" not converting hijri dates past the year 1451 hijri (around 2029 Gregorian)

-# Um Al Qura Calendar Conversion
+## Um Al Qura Calendar Conversion
 Provides users with a set of functions to convert between Gregorian and Um Al Qura Islamic calendars